a-rich/DJ-Tools/README.md

 ---

 ## Exporting to a Device
-Exporting to a Device is necessary if you want to have access to your Collection on CDJ hardware or another Rekordbox user's laptop (if any USB, besides your own, is set as the Database `Preferences > Advanced > Database > Database management`).
+Exporting to a Device is necessary if you want to have access to your Collection on CDJ hardware, Pioneer all-in-one controllers, or another Rekordbox user's laptop (if any USB, besides your own, is set as the Database `Preferences > Advanced > Database > Database management`).
 You can export your entire Playlists tree tab (as shown in this image) or any folders / playlists you select inside the Playlists tree tab by right-clicking the playlist / folder.

 ![alt text](https://raw.githubusercontent.com/a-rich/DJ-Tools/main/images/Pioneer_Export_Device.png "Exporting Device")